nikerla/vc-content/pages/glossary/cloud-ecommerce.md

             Among the most popular SaaS solutions are Salesforce, NetSuite, Slack and others.
         </p>
         <p class="text">
             An optimal choice for an e-commerce business however would be a solution that combines a platform with a ready-to-use set of software tools.
 In other words, PaaS and SaaS built specifically for e-commerce.
-Our cloud-based e-commerce solution - Virto Commerce, is considered one of the best e-commerce platforms with its own SaaS support.
-It can meet any of your sales and promotional needs and help grow your business into a powerful online store with impressive features.
+Our cloud e-commerce software - Virto Commerce, is considered one of the best e-commerce platforms with its own SaaS support.
+This cloud ecommerce can meet any of your sales and promotional needs and help grow your business into a powerful online store with impressive features.
         </p>
 		<div class="buttons">
 			<a class="button fill" href="/try-now">Try It Now</a>